 How to Be a Respectful Neighbor

 Unless you live out in the middle of nowhere, the chances are high that you have at least one neighbor that is in decently close proximity to your home.
 While we do not often think about it, being a respectful neighbor is important for anybody who wants to receive respect in return.
-Whether you are thinking about moving into a neighborhood where there are manufactured homes that are in close proximity or even already live in one, there are some basic tips that you can keep in mind to ensure that you are not considered to be “that annoying neighbor next door.
+If you are thinking about moving into a manufactured housing neighborhood, there are some basic tips that you can keep in mind to ensure that you are not considered to be “that annoying neighbor next door.

 Be Mindful of Sound